DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-assigning-applications-to-users.md

 date: 2021-06-30
 ---

-Users need to be able to assign their applications to users within their organisation.
+Users need to be able to assign applications to themselves or other users within the organisations they belong to.

+We know that some organisations already do this outside of our service.
+We want to make it possible within the service, so that users do not need to refer elsewhere to find out what applications are assigned to them.

 ## User data analysis

 ### Number of users in an organisation

-The number of users in an organisation varies between Higher Education Institutes (HEI), School Centred Initial Teacher Training (SCITT) and School Directs (SD).
+The number of users in an organisation varies between higher education institutions (HEIs), school-centred initial teacher training providers (SCITTs) and school direct providers (SDs).

 - Number of users in an HEI: average 6, maximum 37
 - Number of users in a SCITT: average 3, maximum 10
 - Number of users in an SD: average 3, maximum 18

 Research has shown that providers with a large number of users will typically assign applications to individuals to process.
-Those in smaller teams do not.
+Providers with fewer users are less likely to do so.

-### Percentage of users linked to one or more organisation
+### Number of organisations which users belong to

-- 76% of users are linked to 1 organisation
+- 76% of users belong to 1 organisation
-- 16% of users are linked to 2 organisations
+- 16% of users belong to 2 organisations
-- 8% of users are linked to 3 or more organisations
+- 8% of users belong to 3 or more organisations

-For the 24% of users who have two or more organisations, we need to differentiate between the users, so the signed in user knows who is in each organisation.
+This means that 24% of users will be able to assign applications to users in 2 or more organisations.
+We need to make sure that these users are able to find the user they want to assign the application to.

 ### Percentage of users with a unique name

 - 97% of users have a unique first and last name in Manage
 - 3% of users do not have a unique first and last name in Manage

-For the 3% of users where there are duplicate names and the users are in the same organisation, we need to differentiate between them.
+We need to make it possible for the signed in user to distinguish between multiple users with the same name.

-## What we changed and why
+## What we changed

-We introduced a way for users to assign an application.
-This allows providers to manage who within their team is responsible for an application.
+We introduced a page which allows users to assign an application.
+It can be reached from the application details page of a candidate’s application.

-In the new assignment form, we provide a list of users within all organisations the user belongs to.
-They can assign one or more users to the application, including themselves.
+On this new assignment page we show a list of users within all organisations the signed in user belongs to.
+They can assign the application to one or more users, including themselves.

+All users can assign applications and have applications assigned to them, whatever permissions they have.

+The applications list and applications details pages show a list of which users an application is assigned to.

 ## How it works

+### Assigning an application to users

+On the new assignment page we display an alphabetical list of users within the signed in user’s organisations.

+The signed in user is displayed at the top of the list with “(you)” appended to their name.
+This will make it easier for users to assign applications to themselves.

+If the list of options contains duplicate names, we include the user’s email address in a hint.
+This will make it possible to choose between two users with the same name.

+After submitting the form, the user is returned to the section of the application details which they came from.
+For example if they were looking at the timeline then they will be returned to it.

+A success message is displayed on the application details page.

 ### Application list

-If an application is assigned to one or more users, their names appear on the application card after the words ‘Assigned to’.

-There is no ‘assigned to’ line if the application is not assigned to anyone.
+If an application is assigned to one or more users, their names appear on the application card.
+Nothing appears if the application is not assigned to anyone.

-It is not possible to assign someone to an application from this page.
+It is not possible to assign an application to someone from this page.
 The user needs to click into application details first.

 ### Application details